-Any attempt to repair this motor may create a HAZARD unless repair is done by a qualified service technician.
+•Any attempt to repair this motor may create a hazard unless repair is done by a qualified service technican.
 Repair service is available at your nearest Sears Store.

-Figure 4
+Motor relay (See Fig. 4) must accompany motor when motor is returned for service.